feelpp/feelpp/Tutorial/03-UsingExpressions.md

 [TOC]

 The next step is to construct a function space over the mesh.
-The source code is available in \c myexpression.cpp.
+The source code is available in `myexpression.cpp.`

 # Step by step explanations {#ex}

 We start by loading a Mesh in 2D
 \snippet myintegrals.cpp mesh

-then we define some expression through the command line or config file: \c g is a scalar field and \c f is a vector field
+then we define some expression through the command line or config file: `g`  is a scalar field and `f`  is a vector field
 \snippet myexpression.cpp expr

 here is an example how to enter them, more are available below